 In-School Enrichment Classes

-Students receive specialized instruction in the arts, with drama, music , and dance, and art incorporated into students’ learning throughout the day.
+Students receive specialized instruction in the arts, with drama, music, dance, and art incorporated into students’ learning throughout the day.
 Art classes begin in 1st grade and drama is 2 month/year to prepare for the show.
-Other enrichment activities are gardening and library .
-PTA helps fund these programs.
+Other enrichment activities are gardening and library.
+The PTA helps fund these programs.
+For info on how to donate to the PTA, go to Ways to Give.

 BUSD district-wide Social-Emotional Learning Curriculum.
 In addition to solid academic skills, Malcolm X teaches social emotional skills through the Toolbox which has been adopted district-wide for use in Grades TK–6.